“Mix 153, Grosseto Tower, line up and wait runway 03”.

-In a second, throttle goes forward to the stops and the aircraft vibrates violently boosted by full afterburner: speed’s alive!
+In a second, the throttle goes forward to the stops and the aircraft vibrates violently boosted by full afterburner: speed’s alive!
 Actually, I don’t experience the so-called “kick in the bottom” as the acceleration seems to be stunning but gradual.

-“Their engine is running better than ours” is the comment that Andrea gives in the interphone as he notices that the leader is accelerating more than us and our distance with the other aircraft is progressively increasing.
+“Their engine is running better than ours” is the comment that Andrea gives in the intercom as he notices that the leader is accelerating more than us and our distance with the other aircraft is progressively increasing.

 We have rolled for some 900 meters and with the speed passing above 190 knots we rotate.
 Number one is clearly visible through the windshield 100 meters our 1 o’clock.

-Gear up, as the speed keeps increasing rapidly.
+Gear up.
+The speed keeps increasing, rapidly.